facebook/sapling/hgsubversion/help/subversion.rst

     If this option set to an empty string, the Subversion authors will be used with no hostname component.

+  ``hgsubversion.defaultmessage``

+    This option selects what to substitute for an empty log message.
+The default is to substitute three dots, or ``...``.

   ``hgsubversion.defaultauthors``

     Setting this boolean option to false will cause hgsubversion to abort a